Murder of Andrew Dingwall: Escape by Platts and Taylor

 While Platts was back in custody, the search for Taylor continued which was hindered by an anonymous hoax call to the police claiming he was in a house in the Brisbane suburb of Morningside which resulted in an unsuccessful dawn raid.

 The search for Taylor led police back to the Alpha district where his fellow escapee had been located the previous year after murdering Dingwall.

 Taylor was recaptured near Alpha on 14 July 1955 near the Islay Plains homestead, where he surrendered without any struggle after being four days without food.
 He was transported back to Rockhampton and then returned to Townsville.

 In the Townsville Supreme Court on 9 August 1955, Platts was sentenced to 18 months gaol while Taylor was sentenced to three and a half years gaol on three charges to which he pleaded guilty.

 Platts and Taylor were handcuffed together during their court appearance and were accompanied in the courtroom by five uniformed officers.

 The escape from Stuart Creek Gaol prompted the Queensland Government to hold an inquiry, investigating the administration of the facility.
 Attorney-General William Power asked Michael John Hickey SM to conduct the inquiry.

 The inquiry commenced at the gaol on 25 July 1955.

 It concluded in August 1955, after which Hickey made several recommendations.

-According to electoral rolls, after Platts served his sentence he briefly lived in the Brisbane suburb of Norman Park before moving back north where he lived in Flaggy Rock throughout the 1970's and then in Mackay from 1980.
+According to electoral rolls, after Platts served his sentence he briefly lived in the Brisbane suburb of Norman Park before moving back north where he lived in Flaggy Rock throughout the 1970s and then in Mackay from 1980.

 Platts died on 31 March 2011.